-In this guide, we’ll explore some practical tips and techniques to help you keep carpenter bees, and the woodpeckers they attract, away from your property.
+In this guide, we’ll explore practical tips and techniques to help you prevent and manage carpenter bee infestations, as well as the woodpecker damage they can attract.

 If you already have carpenter bees buzzing around your property or you see existing carpenter bee galleries, don’t panic.
 The best option is to use a specially designed carpenter bee hole screen, such as the Carpenter Bee Blocker Pro.